1075082/logistic_growth/README.md

 include it in the README.md file so it can be viewed in the repo homepage.

-Insert link for R code:
+Insert R code link called "exponential_logistic_growth"

-Graph: insert link after merging to main
+Insert graph from repository called "log scale growth.png"